*Updated October 2022

 FarmBackup can boast a first!
-They were the first to create a digital marketplace for on-demand farming.
+They were the first to create a digital farm management system for scheduling, time-tracking, and field overview.
 They launched in their home country, Denmark, in 2015.
 In 2017 they expanded beyond the pond to the UK, and then to New Zealand in 2018.

 They received a hefty seed investment in the end of 2018 of one million Euro.
 In 2019 they expanded their business model beyond supply and demand to task management, data collection, and invoicing.

 The idea came in 2016 from a farmer fed up with spending more time on farm administration than with his family and was developed with the help of an experienced software developer.
 Initially, the platform helped growers navigate the heavy administration and large fines for mistakes that come with running a farm.
 Since then, the platform has expanded to include GHG monitoring, automation, certification, carbon credits, and scaling via partnerships with banks, landlords, and the food industry.